apache/accumulo-website/pages/features.md

 If consecutive keys have identical portions (row, colf, colq, or colvis), there is a flag to indicate that a portion is the same as that of the previous key.
 This is applied when keys are stored on disk and when transferred over the network.
 Starting with 1.5, prefix erasure is supported.
-When its cost effective, prefixes repeated in subsequent key fields are not repeated.
+When it is cost effective, prefixes repeated in subsequent key fields are not repeated.

 ### Native In-Memory Map

-By default data written is stored outside of Java managed memory into a C++ STL map of maps.
+By default, data written is stored outside of Java managed memory into a C++ STL map of maps.
 It maps rows to columns to values.
 This hierarchical structure improves performance of inserting a mutation with multiple column values in a single row.
 A custom STL allocator is used to avoid the global malloc lock and